Janaúba massacre: Perpetrator

 The night watchman, Damião Soares dos Santos (21 May 1967, Porteirinha, in the northern region of Minas Gerais – 5 October 2017), resided in Janaúba, in same name of Brazilian state where his family lived.
 He chose his father's three-year death anniversary for the daycare fire.
 Police found gas in his home and two days before the fire, he told his family that he was going to die and that that would be his "gift" to them.
 He was the youngest sibling out of eleven.
-According to neighbours, he was a discrete individual who sold home-made popsicles to children.
+According to neighbours, he was a discreet individual who sold home-made popsicles to children.

 Aftermath

 The mayor of Janaúba, Carlos Isaildon Mendes, described the tragedy as "catastrophic."
 He asked for help from the state government, which provided helicopters and hospitals, and neighboring municipalities, which provided ambulances and medicine for burn victims.
-He also declared a seven day mourning period.
+He also declared a seven-day mourning period.
 Governor Fernando Pimentel decreed official mourning for three days and determined that all state security and health forces work in the care of victims and in the investigation, as well as the creation of an emergency command post in the city.

 On a Twitter post, President Michel Temer said: "I, as a father, imagine that this must be a very painful loss, I hope that these things will not happen again in Brazil.
 I express my solidarity with families."

 On 8 October Temer granted teacher Heley de Abreu Silva Batista, who died in the fire, the National Order of Merit.
 In a statement, the Special Secretariat for Social Communication of the Presidency of the Republic said that the title is awarded to "those who have given examples of dedication and service to the country and Brazilian society, [such as] teacher Heley Batista, who sacrified her own life to save the lives of her students, showing courage and heroism that have touched us all."
 The teacher was known to have managed to save a few of the children and also for having fought against the perpetrator.

 The federal government also released 8.7 million reais for the reconstruction of the burned-out daycare center and for the construction of two other educational institutions, one of which will be named after Professor Heley Batista.
 A memorial will also be built in honor of the victims.